flutter/website/src/development/tools/devtools/memory.md

 ### Shallow size vs retained size

+- Shallow size:
+  - the size of the object and its references.
+- Retained size:
-Shallow size includes only the size of the object and its references, while retained size also includes the size of the retained objects.
+  - the size of the object, its references, and the size of the retained objects.

 The retaining size of the root object includes all reachable Dart objects.